-Cooke’s early April Golden Ticket video is live
+Late April Golden Ticket Video is live

 George L. Cooke Elementary School’s early April Golden Ticket video is live.
 Click here to view it.
 Happy birthday to all of our friends who have birthdays and congrats to our winners!